anytko/ecospat/docs/index.md

 **Ecospat** is a Python package and accompanying webapp for the interactive mapping and characterization of range edges, the identification of range and population dynamics within and across edges, and the predicted propagule pressure and persistence of individuals.

 Species ranges are often noncontiguous and comprised of disjunct populations.
 We can characterize these populations into different range edges based on their latitudinal positions.
-- Leading Edge: Populations north of the core
+- Leading Edge: Poleward populations
 - Core: Largest, most central populations representing a core zone of admixture
-- Trailing Edge: Populations south of the core
+- Trailing Edge: Equatorward populations
-- Relict (latitudinal or longitudinal): Highly disconnected populations south of the trailing edge or eastern/western isolates
+- Relict (latitudinal or longitudinal): Highly disconnected, equatorward populations or eastern/western isolates

-We expect that species are moving northward to track their climate envelopes; however, under climate change, populations have demonstrated a wide variety of range movement dynamics - including moving north or southward together, pulling apart, reabsorbing into the core zone of admixture, and remaining stable.
+We expect that species are moving poleward to track their climate envelopes; however, under climate change, populations have demonstrated a wide variety of range movement dynamics - including moving towards the poles, contracting together, pulling apart, reabsorbing into the core zone of admixture, and remaining stable.
 Not only are species' ranges moving, but individuals within and across range edges are also moving, resulting in differential population dynamics.

-#### Therefore, if we can identify
+#### If we can identify
 1. range edges
 2. range movement patterns
 3. population dynamics within and across range edges